-Hikkim is a small village in Spiti but famous for the highest post office of the world, situated at 4440 meters above of sea level.
+Hikkim is a small village in Spiti but famous for the highest post office in the world, situated at 4440 meters above of sea level.
 The village is small but the post office makes it the most famous point of Spiti.
-You can send post cards from here to your loved ones.
+You can send postcards from here to your loved ones.

 Note: Kibber is not only the highest inhabited village in the world, but also the highest polling station, and the highest educational institution in the world.

-Komic is one of the highest motorable villages and highest cafes in the world at around 4600 meters.
+Komic is one of the highest motorable villages and the highest cafes in the world at around 4600 meters.
 The monastery at Komic is also a very ancient one and is situated even higher than the village.
-Komic monastery is so colourful, even they accommodate monks there too.
+Komic monastery is so colourful, even accommodating monks there too.

 Note: Try momos here at the highest café which is soooo sooo mouth-watering.

 Chicham is a small village that was associated with Kibber with an extremely unsteady suspension overpass over a profound chasm.
-Recently, it converted over to another motorable scaffold.
-Along these lines, the Chicham Bridge is currently the most elevated motorable bridge in Asia and.
+Recently, it was converted over to another motorable scaffold.
+Along these lines, the Chicham Bridge is currently the most elevated motorable bridge in Asia.

-Kunzum pass connects Kullu and Lahaul valley to the Spiti valley and is considered one of the most challenging highest pass but it is worth visiting.
-The blue river of Spiti and dry brown mountains are just worth seeing .
+Kunzum pass connects Kullu and Lahaul valley to the Spiti valley and is considered one of the most challenging highest passes but it is worth visiting.
+The blue river of Spiti and the dry brown mountains are just worth seeing.
 There is a temple of Kunzum Devi situated here which is another place to visit.
-The prayer flags and beauty of the nature make this pass so popular.
+The prayer flags and beauty of nature make this pass so popular.
 It is located at an altitude of 4551 metres.
 Kunzum Pass usually opens from late May to mid-October.

-Note : Do drink lot of water as this is one of the highest altitude places in Spiti.
+Note: Do drink a lot of water as this is one of the highest altitude places in Spiti.

 Crescent Shake Lake which is popularly known as Chandratal Lake is the centre of attraction for adventure seekers.
 The name ‘Chandratal Lake’ literally translates into ‘the moon lake’ and that is because of the lake’s crescent shape.

-The family in Spiti people group is going by a senior male part who is known as Yunda, while his better half is known as Yundamo.
-They acquire these titles by being the most older people in the generation.
-After the parent’s demise, the oldest child acquires family property, the oldest girl acquires the gems, while others kin gets nothing.
+The family in the Spiti people group is going by a senior male part who is known as Yunda, while his better half is known as Yundamo.
+They acquire these titles by being the older people in the generation.
+After the parent’s demise, the oldest child acquires family property, the oldest girl acquires the gems, and the other kin gets nothing.